jonkrohn/ML-foundations/README.md

     * Another round of live training (starting mid-2021)
 * Book (chapter drafts to begin appearing in 2021)

+*(Note that the paid video options -- e.g., Udemy, ODSC, and O'Reilly -- each contain exclusive exercises and comprehensive solution walk-throughs that are not available on YouTube.
+Some of the paid options also include exclusive, platform-specific features such as interactive testing, "cheat sheets" and the awarding of a certificate for successful course completion.)*

+### Push Notifications

 To stay informed of future live training sessions and new video releases consider:

 * Signing up for Jon Krohn's [email newsletter via his homepage](https://www.jonkrohn.com/)
 * Or, remembering to check for updates on his [talks page](https://www.jonkrohn.com/talks)

-*(Note that the paid video options -- e.g., Udemy, ODSC, and O'Reilly -- each contain exclusive exercises and comprehensive solution walk-throughs that are not available on YouTube.
-Some of the paid options also include exclusive, platform-specific features such as interactive testing, "cheat sheets" and the awarding of a certificate for successful course completion.)*

 ### Notebooks